smiley-maker/smiley-maker/README.md

 🌱 I’m currently learning more about natural language processing and ai for robotics

-🔭 I’m currently working on a recipe recommendation system based on an image taken from a restaurant.
+🔭 I’m currently working on an experiment to determine the best loss and network structure for image colorization

 💬 Ask me about my approach to a new project idea (;

 ⚡ Fun fact: I love [Eureka](https://www.amazon.com/Eureka/dp/B000U6BT40/ref=sr_1_1?crid=LDISLZ35BCSN&keywords=eureka&qid=1671690614&s=instant-video&sprefix=eureka%2Cinstant-video%2C177&sr=1-1) (a show about a genius small town that gets in tons of trouble)

-I'm excited about a few projects I'm working on!
+I'm excited about a few projects ideas I want to work on!
 Which one do you think I should start first?

 - Deep learning emotion recognition and playlist builder
 - Recipe recommendations based on photo from restaurant